sagibarshai/Auth-system-advanced/README.md

 # User Authentication:

-Signup with email and password
+Signup with email, password and other extra fields

 Signin with email and password